 I see this same problem all over my society – people think this stuff is too difficult to understand and our information sources don’t often take the time or make the effort to conform to the scientific realities of life.
 Many, if not most of us, long for mythical, Biblical, mystical or Medieval times when we weren’t chained down to reality or burdened with truth.
 They treasure an imagined closeness with our Creator while completely disregarding the rules He built into the fabric of His Creation.

 Science fiction has an obligation to the public to at least try to get the science part right.
 To mislead a generation of young viewers into believing nonsense is an incredible disservice to the next generation which will be creating the many discoveries and disciplines to actually make this trip to another planet.

 Had our society not lost faith in science and turned to a false sense of security by spending vast amounts of money and technology on warfare, we would have already made this trip.
-I subscribe to the notion that every single person on the planet would have been better off if NASA had gone to Mars rather than its nation investing massively in warfare and bullying weaker countries for short-term economic advantages and obscenely overwhelming military superiority that created the conditions which sparked the events of 9/11/2001 and other suicide bombings in the colonized countries of the world.
+I subscribe to the notion that every single person on the planet would have been better off if NASA had gone to Mars rather than its nation investing massively in warfare and bullying weaker countries for short-term economic advantages and obscenely overwhelming military superiority that created the conditions which sparked the events of 9/11/2001 and other suicide bombings in or from or in sympathy with the colonized countries of the world.